Below is an explanation of the fees and charges you may find on your bill

 Click here for student health insurance online waiver form.

 All international students enrolled at Ashland University are required to enroll in this accident and sickness insurance plan sponsored by the University.
 This plan covers students for one year from August 12, 2019, to August 11, 2020, at a cost of $1,715 for the year.
 International students who attend Ashland on a government scholarship and have insurance coverage from their home country can waive the insurance.
 A copy of the scholarship award/financial guarantee must be submitted to the Business Office by September 20th to waive the insurance.

 Student Teaching Fee

 Students completing student teaching are charged this fee for student teaching semester.
 This fee provides for payment to the cooperating teacher and costs for the University supervisor.

 Study Abroad Fee

 Students traveling overseas in programs directly administered or affiliated with the University are charged a $125 fee by the Global Education Office.
 Students participating in international mission trips or choir/band tours will also incur a fee.
 For students participating in affiliated programs (CCIS and CCCS), the study abroad administrative fee is the only cost paid to Ashland University The fee supports the services related to the administration of study abroad programs at Ashland University including but not limited to advising, publications, marketing, information sessions by program providers, staffing, enrollment maintenance, transcript evaluation and credit transfer, pre-departure orientations, communication with host institutions and program development and review.

-The student technology fee is $20 per credit hour for part-time undergraduate students, or $213 per semester for full-time Undergraduate students.
+The student technology fee is $20 per credit hour for part-time undergraduate students.
 This fee is to be used to support student computing, including the maintenance and purchase of computer lab computers.
 The fee will also support student Internet access, network infrastructure upgrades, printers, paper supplies and staffing.

 Recreation Center Fee